Issues encountered in Children with Autism related to dysfunction in Sensory Integration

 (1) to provide the child with controlled sensory input to organize the central nervous system, and help integration of senses.

 (2) to assist the child in experiencing sensory information, by inhibiting and/or modulating the the sensory input

 (3) to assist the child in processing the senses and respond in a more organized manner.

 Role Of Occupational Therapist as a SI Therapist.

 Occupational Therapist having specialized training in Sensory Integration are allowed to give SI.
 As Occupational Therapist have their foundation knowledge of Medical, Psychological, Anatomical, Physiological, ergonomics, Sensory and motor development and a holistic approach makes them competent enough to give SI Therapy.

-SI set ups.
+Sensory Integration set ups.